Lonely, angry, eager to make history: Online mobs are likely to remain a dangerous reality

 With the Trump impeachment and the WallStreetBets fervor now in the past, those who study the effect of online collective action are wondering where newly emboldened online communities might aim their armies next.
 They say the message boards and websites where like-minded people gather do little to intervene — and, in Reddit’s case, have often celebrated them as reflections of their growing power.

-That hands-off approach could allow other chaotic movements to spiral out of control, and they are calling for more corporate accountability, public regulation and industry oversight to keep potentially problematic communities in line.
+That hands-off approach could allow other chaotic movements to spiral out of control, and experts are calling for more corporate accountability, public regulation and industry oversight to keep potentially problematic communities in line.

-Reddit’s former chief executive Ellen Pao echoed that concern, noting that the private companies that shape and shelter these movements benefit financially from viral distribution and user devotion.
+Reddit’s former interim chief executive Ellen Pao echoed that concern, noting that the private companies that shape and shelter these movements benefit financially from viral distribution and user devotion.

 “How do you encourage humanity and authenticity in an environment where you’re rewarding engagement based on outrage and extremism?” she said.